wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 | **Allowed values** | Any number from 10 to 1048576   |
 +--------------------+---------------------------------+

-.. warning:: If the queue becomes full, some audit events may be lost.
-However, the next scheduled scan will generate the missing alerts, without the audit information.
+.. warning:: If the queue fills up, some audit events may be lost.
+However, the next scheduled scan will generate the missing alerts without the audit information.

 For more information, please read :ref:`auditing who-data <who-data-monitoring>`